Madikeri: History

 The history of Madikeri is related to the history of Kodagu.
 From the 2nd to the 6th century AD, the northern part of Kodagu was ruled by Kadambas.
 The southern part of Kodagu was ruled by Gangas from the 4th to the 11th century.
 After defeating the Gangas in the 11th century, Cholas became the rulers of Kodagu.
 In the 12th century, the Cholas lost Kodagu to the Hoysalas.
 Kodagu fell to the Vijayanagar kings in the 14th century.

-After their fall, the local chieftains like Karnambahu (Palegars) started ruling their areas directly.
-They were defeated by Haleri Dynasty founder Veeraraju, (Nephew of Ikkeri Sadashiva Nayaka who were descendants of Talakadu Ganga Dynasty).
+After their fall, the local chieftains from kodava community (Palegars) started ruling their areas directly.
+They appointed Haleri Dynasty founder Veeraraju, (Nephew of Ikkeri Sadashiva Nayaka who were descendants of Talakadu Ganga Dynasty) as ruler.
 In the year 1700 AD Ikkeri Somashekara Nayaka gifted Puttur and Amara Sullia Magnes of Tulunadu to Haleri Kings.

 Descendants of Veeraraju who are known as "Haleri Dynasty" ruled Kodagu from 1600 to 1834 AD.
 Haleri king Mudduraja built the Fort in Madikeri and made it as their capital.
-Mudduraja, the third Haleri king started leveling the land around Madikeri and built a fort in the year 1681.
+Mudduraja, the third Haleri king started levelling the land around Madikeri and built a fort in the year 1681.
 Madikeri Fort which was original built of mud and was replaced by Tipu Sultan.
 Kodagu became a part of British India after 1834 AD.

-P.A.
-Mohideen is the Municipal President of the city of Madikeri.